AM311/Cybersecurity_Report/home.md

 # Cybersecurity Hacking Lab: Report

-This document will present a complete and step-by-step guide to perform a hacking laboratory activity in a virtualized environment, reproducing a fake but realistic scenario.
+This document will present a complete and step-by-step guide to perform a hacking laboratory in a virtualized environment, reproducing a fake but realistic scenario.

 ## Introduction to the activity

 ### Scenario

-This laboratory tries to give an overview of the steps that might be performed by an attacker in a common organization running **Windows Active Directory** in order to take control of an high-privilege account.
+This laboratory overviewsof the steps that might be performed by an attacker in a common organization running **Windows Active Directory** in order to take control of an high-privilege account.

 The main characteristics of the hypotetical scenario are the following: